bokusu/bokusu/README.md

 # hikaru-aegis

-Spiritual successor for [animeManga-autoBackup][amab] rewritten in Python, easily backups your media lists from 16 sites and counting.
+Easily backups your media lists from 17 sites and counting with async compability in mind.

 > [!WARNING]
 >